lmgauntlet/customerly/apps/web/markdowns/phase1-routing.md

 ```

 Key Points
 	•	Role-Based Prefixes: Use /agent for admin and agent-specific routes, ensuring clear separation from customer-facing routes.
+Use /customer for customer-facing routes.
 	•	Dynamic Routes: Implement dynamic routing for individual tickets using [ticketId].
 	•	Nested Layouts: Utilize nested layouts for shared UI components within agent/admin sections.